mrVanDalo/terranix-website/documentation/terranix-vs-hcl.markdown

 ## references

-In **HCL** you can only reference variables outputs.
+In **HCL** you can only reference variable outputs.
 But in terranix, because it is nix, you can basically reference everything.

-For example have a resource and want to reuse the parameters:
+For example if you have a resource and you want to reuse its parameters:
 ```nix
 resoure.hcloud_server.myserver = {
   name = "node1";